Hassan Ahmed (actor): Personal life

 Ahmed was born in Karachi on 14 April 1982.
-He graduated from the Institute of Business Management in MBA.
+He graduated from the Institute of Business Management with an MBA.
 In 2008, he married his co-star, Sunita Marshall, in an Islamic wedding, and then had a Catholic ceremony three months later, as his wife is Christian.

 He was kidnapped in 2013 for ransom and was freed after 35 days.